Rakibhasan-programmer/chatbot/README.md

-# chatbot
+# chatbot-system
 Simple React chatbot.
-You can simply ask questions and getting the answer accordingly.
+You can simply ask questions and get the answer accordingly.